nicholaskajoh/alphacoder.xyz/content/blog/database-scaling-techniques.md

 tags: ["Databases"]
 ---

-Over the years, I've had an usual interest in techniques for scaling databases to meet high demands in terms of performance and reliability.
+Over the years, I've had an unusual interest in techniques for scaling databases to meet high demands in terms of performance and reliability.
 I'm not exactly a fan of database administration but I've always had the anxiety that a design decision I'm making now will come back to haunt me in future.
 I quickly learned that trying to setup a system that can handle, say, a million users when one has only a thousand is a waste of time and resources.
 However, I wanted to know the progression that will lead me to such a point so that I can plan with foresight.

 After lots of reading and a fair amount of practice on the job, I've learned some of the common techniques used to scale databases.
 I've organized them in a relatively increasing order of relevance as one's database load grows.